Ariamelon/Honeydew/README.md

 ~60% 63-key QMK-compatible unified split ergonomic keyboard.

 ## Disclaimer
-This keyboard is licensed under CC BY 4.0 and runs [QMK Firmware](https://qmk.fm/).
+This keyboard is licensed under CERN-OHL-S-2.0 and runs [QMK Firmware](https://qmk.fm/).
 The layout is based on the [Cantaloupe](https://github.com/Ariamelon/Cantaloupe) layout, but with each half rotated 15 degrees inwards.

 ## Key Features
 * Ergonomic unsplit 60-key vertically staggered layout with thumb cluster, pinky stagger and arrow keys, plus 3 keys in the middle.